 - If video mode is used, it may incorporate real-time image focus and capture capability.
 While 10Hz, 20Hz, and 30Hz frame rates are capable of real-time imaging, having faster capability is preferred (i.e.: 50Hz).
 For temperature analysis, radiometric video files are preferred.

 - Precision Autofocus is recommended.

-- Temperature range set to cover temperatures within the range of human emissions (20-45 0C).
+- Imager temperature range set to cover temperatures within the range of human emissions (20-45 0C).

-- Ability to archive images for future reference and image comparison at same patient positioning and distance from the camera.
+- Ability to archive images for future reference and image comparison at same patient positioning and distance from the imager.

 - Software manipulation of the images should be maintained within strict parameters to ensure that the original qualities of the images are not compromised.

 - Imaging software capable of identifying areas of temperature calculations and locations for reporting